 - Art & creative visual practice: for information about the people who have influenced my visual creative practices (like paper cutting and collage, block printing, and more), please check out the various pages dedicated to my artwork.

 - Body Connection, Embodiment & Somatic Wisdom: developing a deeper relationship to my body has been one of the most beautifully difficult tasks I have ever pursued.
-It goes hand in hand with my connection with spirit, land, psyche, and more.
-There are many teachers and guides I could name here, but I am particularly grateful for somatic coaching, Assana Rae Halder, Janelle Hardy, Lara Veleda Vesta, and Gabriela Gutierrez.
+It goes hand in hand with my connection to spirit, land, psyche, and more.
+There are many teachers and guides I could name here, but I am particularly grateful for my somatic coaches, Assana Rae Halder, Janelle Hardy, Lara Veleda Vesta, and Gabriela Gutierrez.

-- Disability & Mental Health: as a disabled person who lives with severe and chronic mental illness (which often manifests into somatic symptoms), it has been deeply nourishing to learn from other disabled, mentally, and/or chronically ill folks.
-I particularly appreciate the work of Lara Veleda Vesta, Leah Lakshmi Piepzna-Samarasinha and her book Care Work, Mia Mingus, Alice Wong, Naomi Ortiz and her book Sustaining Spirit, my former professor Max Thornton, my former Union Theological Seminary classmates Allison Connelly and Bekah Anderson, and many others.
+- Disability & Mental Health: as a disabled person who lives with chronic mental illness (which often manifests into somatic symptoms), it has been deeply nourishing to learn from other disabled, mentally, and/or chronically ill folks.
+I particularly appreciate the work of Lara Veleda Vesta, Leah Lakshmi Piepzna-Samarasinha, Mia Mingus, Alice Wong, Naomi Ortiz, my former professor Max Thornton, my former Union Theological Seminary classmates Allison Connelly and Bekah Anderson, and many others.

 - Dreamwork: I believe dreams are keys to better understanding ourselves and envisioning new worlds (two key ingredients to dismantling old systems and crafting an existence that is worth living).
-I have long been fascinated with my dreams and tried to journal about them on many occasions throughout my life.
-It wasn’t until I read Toko-pa Turner‘s book, Belonging, that I truly resonated with a dream teacher.
-I then completed her online course, Dream Drops, and my life has been forever changed as a result.
-Flowing from that encounter, I learned of Ariella Daly‘s dreamwork and was blessed to take an in-depth course with her.
-I have also learned shamanic dreaming techniques from Gabriela Gutierrez, and am always seeking out new teachers who can help me bridge the waking and dream worlds.
+I have long been fascinated with my dreams and tried to journal about them on many occasions throughout my life, but it wasn’t until I encountered Toko-pa Turner‘s work that I truly resonated with a dream teacher.
+I have completed a number of her courses and read all of her materials on dream work as a result.
+Flowing from there, I learned of Ariella Daly‘s dreamwork and was blessed to take an in-depth course with her in 2021.
+I have also studied dream practices with Gabriela Gutierrez, and am continuously seeking out new teachers who can help me bridge the waking and dream worlds.
+Last, but not least, I am grateful for my best friend, Sarah, for our regular practice of sharing and witnessing one another’s dreams together.

 - Earth Connection: as a child, I had a love for the earth and the many lands I encountered.
-Somewhere along the way, this sense of enchantment left me because capitalism kills our sense of connection and magic.
+Somewhere along the way, this sense of enchantment left me as a result of capitalism’s attempts to kill one’s sense of connection and magic.
 To relearn how to connect with the spaces I inhabit has been both challenging and immensely healing.
-I especially wish to thank bronte velez, Weaving Earth (especially my Under the Auspices of Summer class members), Ayana Young of For the Wild podcast, Queer Nature, Robin Wall Kimmerer, Forest Whisperer, Marysia Miernowska, Assana Rae Halder, Sophie Strand, Joanna Macy, Asia Suler, Sabrina Scott‘s beautiful book Witchbody, and A Tethered God for the ways they’ve all helped me reconnect with plant, animal, mineral, and other forms of kin.
-I also thank the many lands I have called home and the beings that neighbor me for holding me in their embrace, including: the California Bay Area / Ohlone territory; Biarritz, France / Basque territory; Middletown, CT / Wangunk and Quinnipac territory; Washington, D.C. / Anacostan territory; Pine Bush, NY / Munsee Lenape territory; Hartford, CT / Tunxis and Poquonook territory; and Upper Manhatten / Munsee Lenape and Wappinger territory.
+I especially wish to thank brontë velez, the Weaving Earth community (especially my Under the Auspices of Summer class members), Ayana Young of For the Wild podcast, Queer Nature, Robin Wall Kimmerer, Forest Whisperer, Marysia Miernowska, Assana Rae Halder, Sophie Strand, Joanna Macy, Asia Suler, Sabrina Scott, and A Tethered God for the ways they’ve all helped me reconnect with plant, animal, mineral, and other forms of kin.
+I also thank the many lands I have called home and the beings that have been my neighbors for holding me in their embrace, including: the California Bay Area / Ohlone territory; Biarritz, France / Basque territory; Middletown, CT / Wangunk and Quinnipac territory; Washington, D.C. / Anacostan territory; Pine Bush, NY / Munsee Lenape territory; Hartford, CT / Tunxis and Poquonook territory; and Upper Manhatten / Munsee Lenape and Wappinger territory.

-- Myths & Folklore: as part of my process of reenchanting my life, I have found it invaluable to read and connect with myth, foktales, fairytales, and other forms of magical storytelling.
-Related to these topics, I particularly wish to thank Clarissa Pinkola-Estes for her book Women Who Run with the Wolves, Toko-pa Turner for her book Beloning, Amber Magnolia Hill for the podcast Medicine Stories, Janelle Hardy for her blending of myth and writing and embodiment, Sharon Blackie for her writings on enchantment, Jessica Dore‘s weaving of tarot with mythical/magical stories, Sophie Strand’s essays, and many other folks too numerous to name.
+- Myths & Folklore: as part of the process of reenchanting my life, I have found it invaluable to read and connect with myth, foktales, fairytales, and other forms of magical storytelling.
+Related to these topics, I particularly wish to thank Clarissa Pinkola-Estes for her book Women Who Run with the Wolves, Toko-pa Turner for her book Belonging, Amber Magnolia Hill for the podcast Medicine Stories, Lara Veleda Vesta for all her teachings, Janelle Hardy for her blending of myth and writing and embodiment, Sylvia Lindsteadt for her creative retellings of myths, Sharon Blackie for her writings on enchantment, Sophie Strand for her magical essays, Jessica Dore‘s weaving of tarot with mythical/magical stories, and many other folks too numerous to name.

 - Politics & Social Justice: ever since a young age, I was interested in the political process and civic engagement initiatives, largely thanks to my parents’ encouragements that I pursue those passions.
 My first job out of college was to serve at Young People For, a Project of People For the American Way Foundation as a social justice educator and civic engagement mentor, but truthfully, I learned far more from my colleagues and mentees than they did from me.
-I believe in people power and stand in solidarity with Black Lives Matter, indigenous sovereignty and environmental justice efforts, immigrant-led movements, queer/trans/gender nonconforming liberation, disability justice initiatives, and many other liberatory efforts.
-I am deeply grateful for adrienne maree brown‘s work, as well as the work of countless black and indigenous movement builders.
-As a card-carrying member of the Democratic Socialists of America, I despise capitalism and love humanity.
+I believe in people power and stand in solidarity with Black Lives Matter, indigenous sovereignty and environmental justice efforts, immigrant-led movements, queer/trans/gender-nonconforming liberation, disability justice initiatives, and many other liberatory efforts.
+I am particularly grateful for the work and words of many Black women and femmes, including adrienne maree brown, Audre Lorde, bell hooks, and many others.
+As a card-carrying member of the Democratic Socialists of America, I despise imperial colonialism, capitalism, and other forms of oppression out of a fierce love for humanity.
 I know a better world is possible, and firmly believe that it is coming.

-- Spirituality: in addition to all of the traditions listed above and below, I wish to thank and uplift the ways 12 Step programs (namely, Al-Anon, but also All Addictions Anonymous, Adult Children of Alcoholics, and open Alcoholics Anonymous meetings) have powerfully influenced my spiritual journey.
+- Spirituality: in addition to all of the traditions listed above and below, I wish to thank and uplift the ways 12 Step programs (namely, Al-Anon) have powerfully influenced my spiritual journey.
 I also would be remiss to not mention the ways Sufi poets (namely, Hafiz and Rumi) helped me fall in love with God.
-I also thank John O’Donohue, Mirabaii Starr, Jan Richardson, my best friend Sarah Martin, and many others for their glorious offerings.
+I also thank John O’Donohue, Mirabaii Starr, Jan Richardson, my best friend Sarah, and many others for their glorious and generous offerings.

 - Tarot: my primary teachers when it comes to tarot are the cards themselves — their images constantly inspire new insights in me (I have Pamela Colman Smith and many artists to thank for that).
-In addition to learning from the cards I build relationships with, I am a graduate of Jessica Dore‘s Tarot Skills class, which provides guidance on how to offer trauma-informed readings to clients.
+In addition to learning from the cards, I am a graduate of Jessica Dore‘s Tarot Skills class, which provides guidance on how to offer trauma-informed readings to clients.
 I am also a graduate of Rise Up!
-Good Witch‘s Tarot for Liberation class, which helps students understand the ways divination can help further collective liberation.
-I also admire and have learned much from Maria Minnis, Sophie Strand, Michelle Tea, Jessa Crispin, Jericho Mandybur, Cassandra Snow, and many others, either through their social media accounts, books, workshops, or other means of knowledge exchange.
+Good Witch‘s Tarot for Liberation course, which helps students understand the ways divination can help further collective liberation.
+I also admire and have learned much from Beth Maiden, Maria Minnis, Sophie Strand, Michelle Tea, Jessa Crispin, Jericho Mandybur, Cassandra Snow, and many others, either through their social media accounts, books, workshops, or other means.

-- Witchcraft & Magic: witchcraft and magic were my first spiritual inclination, yet I eventually learned to think of it as nonsense.
+- Witchcraft & Magic: witchcraft and magic were my first spiritual inclination, yet I once learned to think of it as nonsense.
 Now, I am slowly and joyfully reclaiming that spiritual yearning and lovingly identify as a witch.
-I consider many of the people I have already listed here as teachers of witchcraft, but because I am not sure whether or not all of them identify as such, I will simply name those whom I know for sure use that title: thank you, Lara Veleda Vesta and Marysia Miernowska!
+I consider many of the people I have already listed here as teachers of witchcraft, but because I am not entirely sure which of them wishes to publically identify as such, I will simply say a general “thank you” to all those who have helped me reclaim a sense of magic.

 - Writing: my biggest writing teachers were my parents thanks to the countless hours they spent editing my writing while I was in elementary, middle, and high school.
 I must also thank my academic teachers, namely my high school English teacher, Kate Goldberg, and my high school French teacher, Michel Schreiber.
 I have also be influenced by the countless authors I’ve read, who are too numerous to name, but I thank them all the same.

 - Yoga & Yoga Nidra: I have practiced yoga since the age of fifteen and have found it helpful for both physical and spiritual nourishment.
-I am ever so slowly making my way through My Vinyasa Practice‘s online teacher training program, and am also a graduate of Tanis Fishman‘s School of Sankalpa Yoga Nidra training program.
+I am also a graduate of Tanis Fishman‘s School of Sankalpa Yoga Nidra training program and am deeply grateful for all that the practice of yoga nidra has offered me.
 I am also influenced by Jana Roemer‘s AstroNidra offerings, the Iyengar lineage, and the Yoga with Adrienne community.